Stadia launches 'Summer of Games Sale' - 9to5Google

 Every year, PC gamers look forward to the summer and winter sales on the Steam marketplace, when games get ridiculously steep discounts.
-Google Stadia is trying its hand at a similar event with the “Summer of Games Sale,” but don’t go in expecting Steam Summer Sale pricing.
+Google Stadia is trying its hand at a similar event with the “Summer of Games Sale.”

 Yesterday, Google used their latest Stadia Connect event to take the wraps off several new games coming to Stadia over the next year, including new exclusives like Super Bomberman R Online and fan-favorites from other consoles like Sekiro: Shadows Die Twice and the Hitman trilogy.